The Garden provides a variety of opportunities for adults to expand their knowledge of plants and their place in nature.

 Every Thursday, March 3 — March 31, from 6:00 p.m. — 8:00 p.m.

 More people are growing plants in containers than ever before!
 Why?
-Baby Boomers are downsizing, urban living is up, and small space gardening is in.
-Successful container gardening requires a thorough knowledge of the science of plant growth, container/media dynamics, and container gardening design principles.
-Come join us for this comprehensive class about all things plants and containers!
+Many people are choosing to downsize, urban living is becoming increasingly common, and small space gardening is increasing in popularity.
+Successful container gardening requires a thorough knowledge of the science of plant growth, container and media dynamics, and container gardening design principles.
+Come join us for this comprehensive class about all things related to plants and containers!

 Every Thursday, May 19 — June 23, from 6:00 p.m. — 8:00 p.m.